MILITIA AND MILITARY AFFAIRS

 (10) "Local government," in the context of this chapter, means any county or city having planning and zoning authority to regulate land use within its jurisdiction.

-(11) "Mitigation" means any action taken which will reduce the impact, damage or cost of the next flood that occurs.
+(11) "Mitigation" means any action taken that will reduce the impact, damage or cost of the next flood that occurs.

 (12) "Person" means any individual, group of individuals, corporation, partnership, association, political subdivision, public or private agency or entity.